 The easiest homemade lemon cream sauce tossed with pasta you will ever find.
 The sauce itself is infused with lemon juice, heavy cream, and minced garlic.

 The best part about the pasta dish is the overall simplicity.
 Truth be told, the dry noodles take longer to cook than the pan sauce.

 I can understand keeping that beautifully creamy texture and taste can be a challenge, but as they say, practice makes perfect.
 For people who are new to cooking, I will provide some tips below.

 Lemon Cream Sauce Instructions:

-- First, pick out your favorite pasta and cook it per the box instructions and set the noodles aside.
+First, pick out your favorite pasta and cook it per the box instructions and set the noodles aside.
 When picking a noodle for my lemon cream sauce, I choose a short pasta with a lot of nooks and crannies or a long noodle with a lot of surface area.

 You may notice, I used a saute pan, that's okay too.
 Either way, give the pan a minute or two to warm up before adding the olive oil and garlic.

 After that, add the heavy cream and stir the sauce well to combine everything while heating the cream until it's hot.
 But do NOT let it come to a boil.

 Now, add the salt and pepper to the pan.
 Do a quick taste test and add more of the seasonings if you desire.

 I don't know the chemistry behind it, but lemon juice seems to thicken cream in a matter seconds, so there's no need for cornstarch or a roux.

 Last, toss the sauce with your cooked pasta and garnish with fresh basil and Parmesan if you want.
-Serve the dish immediately, as I do not recommend storing it.
+Or toss in some spinach for creamy spinach lemon pasta.

 Cream Sauce Tips:

 When you first start cooking cream sauces, it's best to start on a medium-low to low heat setting so you can keep an eye on the cream.
 If it comes to a boil, you can pretty much kiss the sauce goodbye.

 There will be little white beads of fat in the sauce.

-- For this recipe. once you start to see thin wisps of steam coming off the cream, it's done.
-Quickly remove it from the heat and stir in the lemon juice.
+For this recipe. once you start to see thin wisps of steam coming off the cream, it's done.

 For tomato sauces, canned and dry ingredients are fine because the pasta sauces aren't typically as delicate as heavy cream.